toramameseven/vbe-client-mini/README.md

 * At cjk language area, vbs message not work good beside Japanese.
 Please customize your encode.
 * Sometimes, Excel remain on background.
 You should kill the process on a task manager.
-* When you export modules, vbecm asks "Do you want to export" in notification window.
+* When you export modules, vbecm asks "Do you want to export" or etc. in notification window.
   Unless you click Yes or No, you can not select next command.
 * Sometimes, you meet export or import error.
 So you recover from a backup file.
 * When vbecm is working, [[vbecm]] is displayed on the status bar.
 Check the notification window, if some confirm dialog exists.
 Or some bug includes, please reload your vscode.
 * When you import a sheet module, sometimes you find new empty line at end of module.
+* Sometime, you may see the folder src_GUID.
+It remains when errors occur.
+Please delete it.

 ## Shallow dive